yamilyn/SEI-Space-Invaders/README.md

 I used this project to explore new concepts in game development using JavaScript.
 For this I have searched for examples, tutorials and also contacted experienced developers.

 #### Initial coding:
 The JavaScript project has been divided into `classes` in order to prevent conflicted code and apply more organisation.
-There are 7 classes:
+There are the classes:

 1. ```Player```: Functions of the player, size and `keydown` and `keyup` ```.addEventListener``` to move the player.
 2. ```MovingDirection```: For the enemy moving down the screen.